coreos/fleet/Documentation/using-the-client.md

 # Using the Client

 fleet provides a command-line tool called `fleetctl`.
-The commands provided by fleetctl are generally identical to those of systemd's CLI, `systemctl`, while enabling a user to interact with an entire cluster of disconnected systemd instances.
+The commands provided by fleetctl are analogous to those of systemd's CLI, `systemctl`.

 ## Get up and running